Aleksey2096/design-patterns/README.md

 [Java example 2](src/main/java/com/example/patterns/structural/composite/example2/) (This example shows how to create complex graphical shapes, composed of simpler shapes and treat both of them uniformly.)

+### 4. Decorator
+The Decorator pattern allows behavior to be added to individual objects dynamically without affecting other objects from the same class.
+This is done by wrapping an object with a decorator class that adds the new functionality.
+It provides an alternative to subclassing for extending functionality.
+Decorators are often used in scenarios where classes need to be extended in various ways, such as adding functionality to UI elements or enhancing core services in a flexible manner.

+[Java example](src/main/java/com/example/patterns/structural/decorator/) (This example shows how you can adjust the behavior of an object without changing its code.
+Initially, the business logic class could only read and write data in plain text.
+Then we created several small wrapper classes that add new behavior after executing standard operations in a wrapped object.
+The first wrapper encrypts and decrypts data, and the second one compresses and extracts data.
+You can even combine these wrappers by wrapping one decorator with another.)